ucpu/qasmint/README.md

 This instruction terminates the program if the queue is disabled or full.

 *left*, *right* [dst] - moves the pointer on *tape* [dst] to left/right by 1 element.
-This instruction terminates the program if the tape is disabled or the move would surpass its capacity.
+These instructions terminate the program if the tape is disabled or the move would surpass its capacity.

 *indleft*, *indright* [dst] - moves the pointer on *tape* [dst] to left/right by unsigned integer `i` elements.
-This instruction terminates the program if the tape is disabled or the move would surpass its capacity.
+These instructions terminate the program if the tape is disabled or the move would surpass its capacity.
+These instructions are disabled by default.

 *center* [dst] - centers the pointer on *tape* [dst] to the initial element (position zero).
 This instruction terminates the program if the tape is disabled.